 What is artificial insemination?

-Artificial insemination is an assisted reproduction technique whereby sperm is inserted in a woman’s uterus.
-Homologous Intrauterine insemination is a procedure widely used for treating several reproductive disorders.
-It should not be confused with In Vitro Fertilisation (IVF), as the goal of IUI-H is to have fertilisation take place naturally within the Fallopian tubes.
+Artificial insemination is an assisted reproduction technique whereby sperm is inserted in the woman’s uterus.
+Intrauterine insemination is a procedure widely used for treating several reproductive disorders.
+It should not be mistaken with In Vitro Fertilisation (IVF) as insemination aims to let fertilisation take place naturally within the fallopian tubes.
 The patient does not have to rest or interrupt her daily routine afterwards.